OSGeo/PROJ/docs/source/apps/geod.rst

 The Earth's ellipsoidal figure may be selected in the same manner as program :program:`proj` by using *+ellps=*, *+a=*, *+es=*, etc.

-Geod may also be used to determine intermediate points along either a geodesic line between two points or along an arc of specified distance from a geographic point.
+:program:`geod` may also be used to determine intermediate points along either a geodesic line between two points or along an arc of specified distance from a geographic point.
 In both cases an initial point must be specified with *+lat_1=lat* and *+lon_1=lon*